andreamerello/pic-revenge/README.md

 RPi, that has 5V high level.
 I don't know if the RPi inputs are 5V tolerant, I think they aren't, and I wanted to go safe, so I decided to modify the circuit.

-**NOTE: this means that you will probably FRY you RPi** without the resistor and if you forget to close the jumper.

 As you can see, in red, I have added a couple of resistors to lower the 5V signal to about 3.3V.
 Maybe there are better solutions, but this was something that I could readily made with spare parts I had at home :)